slidenerd/Fpam/README.md

 						<li>If no which implies that postId is empty and the admin doesnt allow it,
 						<ol>
 							<li>Delete the postId</li>
-							<li>Note the group id where this postId was made</li>
+							<li>Note the group groupId where this postId was made</li>
 							<li>Add this person to the SPAMMERS database</li>
-							<li>Increment the number of spam posts made by this person under that group id</li>
+							<li>Increment the number of spam posts made by this person under that group groupId</li>
 							<li>Note the created time of this postId [analytics]</li>
 							<li>Note the updated time of this postId [analytics]</li>
 							<li>Note whether created time and updated time are same or different [analytics]</li>
 							<li>Skip FURTHER PROCESSING</li>
 						</ol>
 						</li>
-						<li>If yes which implies that the postId has a message which is empty and the admin allows it, but we need to process the other elements  such as {name, caption, description}, does this postId contain OPTIONAL elements?
+						<li>If yes which implies that the postId has a message which is empty and the admin allows it, but we need to process the other elements  such as {groupName, caption, description}, does this postId contain OPTIONAL elements?
 						<ul>
 							<li>When the postId contains only OPTIONAL elements, PROCESS OPTIONAL ELEMENTS</li>
 							<li>When the postId contains only LINK_SET, PROCESS LINK SET</li>